khaors/geocompr/main.md

   tm_shape(nz_water) + tm_lines()
 ```

-There is no limit to the number of layers in a `tmap` map and the same shape can be used multiple times.
+There is no limit to the number of layers or shapes.
+The same shape can even be used multiple times, as demonstrated by `map_nz3`.
-This is illustrated in the right-hand panel of Figure \@ref(fig:tmlayers), which represents `map_nz3`, created by adding another layer based on `nz_height` to the previously created `map_nz2` object:
+This map is created by adding another instance of the `nz_height` shape onto the previously created `map_nz2` object, as illustrated in the right-hand panel of Figure \@ref(fig:tmlayers):

 ```r